Police ticketing, warning truckers to leave Canada's capital

 Police also began ticketing vehicles.

+There was no immediate word from police on when or if they might move in to clear the hundreds trucks by force.
+But protest leaders braced for action on Wednesday.

+Marie Eye, of Victoriaville, Quebec, who has been making soup for the protesters, said the warnings were “just a piece of paper” and doubted police had the manpower to remove the rigs or the protesters.

-The warnings came just days after Prime Minister Justin Trudeau invoked the emergency law, which gave authorities power to ban the blockades and tow away the trucks.
+The warnings came just days after Prime Minister Justin Trudeau invoked the emergency law.

 In Ottawa, the bumper-to-bumper demonstrations by the so-called Freedom Convoy have infuriated many residents, who have complained of being harassed and intimidated on the clogged streets.